How to connect your smartphone to your home Wi-Fi network

 There are plenty of good reasons to use your Wi-Fi connection at home, including faster and more reliable speeds overall.
 Here are some of the other benefits to getting your mobile phone on Wi-Fi:

-- Streaming video: If you’re going to be streaming Netflix or YouTube on your phone, you’ll likely deal with a lot less buffering if you connect to Wi-Fi first.
-Streaming is also one of the biggest data hogs there is.
-Watching just an hour of Netflix in HD on your phone will use 3GB of data.
-And even if you have a technically “unlimited” data plan, many phone carriers start throttling your speeds after you hit a monthly limit.
+• Streaming video: If you’re going to be streaming Netflix or YouTube on your phone, you’ll likely deal with a lot less buffering if you connect to Wi-Fi first.
+Streaming is also one of the biggest data hogs there is

-- Video calls: If you want to hop on a Zoom or FaceTime call, it’s a good idea to turn on Wi-Fi on your phone first.
-That’s because you need both upload and download speeds for video calls, and a home internet connection generally provides much higher upload speeds.
+• Video calls: If you want to hop on a Zoom or FaceTime call, it’s a good idea to turn on the Wi-Fi on your phone first.
+That’s because you need both upload and download speeds for video calls, and a home internet connection generally provides much higher upload speeds

-- Using a wireless printer: You’ll typically need to be connected to the same Wi-Fi network as your printer to print something from your smartphone.
-There are some exceptions — certain printers use an email or an app to send documents — but in most cases, you’ll have to use Wi-Fi.
+• Using a wireless printer: You’ll typically need to be connected to the same Wi-Fi network as your printer to print something from your smartphone.
+There are some exceptions, but in most cases you’ll have to use Wi-Fi

-- Data caps: Like we mentioned above, phone plans usually have much more stringent data caps than home internet plans.
-It’s very rare these days to have a home internet plan that limits how much data you can use, but it’s still common with smartphone plans.
-While cellphone carriers usually just slow your speeds after you reach this limit, it’s still a good idea to save your cellphone data for when you’re away from Wi-Fi.
+• Data caps: Phone plans usually have much more stringent data caps than home internet plans.
+It’s rare to have a home internet plan that limits how much data you can use, but it’s still common with smartphone plans

-- Speed: Home Wi-Fi is usually a lot faster than cellphone data.
-According to Ookla’s Global Speed Index, mobile speeds average 128 Mbps download and 14 Mbps upload speeds in the U.S., while home broadband speeds are 226 Mbps download and 87 Mbps upload as of June 2022.
+• Speed: Home Wi-Fi is usually a lot faster than cellphone data.
+According to Ookla’s Global Speed Index, mobile speeds average 117 Mbps download and 9 Mbps upload in the U.S., while home broadband speeds are 253 Mbps download and 39 Mbps upload as of November 2024

 How to connect your smartphone to Wi-Fi